-Despite the extreme complexity of living organisms and the myriad number of functions that each constituent organ must carry on, only a surprisingly limited set of molecules are commonly employed.
+Despite the extreme complexity of living organisms and the myriad number of functions that each constituent organ must carry out, only a surprisingly limited set of molecules are commonly employed.
 Typical biomolecules found in living organisms include nucleic acids, proteins, polysaccharides, and lipids.
 These macromolecules are composed of a relatively limited number of monomeric building blocks such as DNA and RNA nucleotides, amino acids, monosaccharides, and fatty acids.
 In addition, inorganic ions, organic acids, and a variety of metabolites are also important constituents of cells.
 While the basic features of biomolecules are extensively covered in the general textbooks of biochemistry listed at the end of this chapter, the cell as the basic functional unit of an organism and the major intracellular processes relevant to human physiology and pathology will be outlined here.

-The human body consists of approximately 100 trillion (10^{14}) cells.
-Although all cells of a given organism carry the same genome, these cells have different functions and are highly specialized.
+The human body consists of approximately 36 trillion cells in a typical male (70 kg), approximately 28 trillion cells in a typical female (60 kg), and approximately 17 trillion cells in a 10-year-old child (32 kg).
+These cells divide into more than 1200 separate cell groups, comprising 400 major cell types across 60 tissues.
+Although all cells of a given organism carry (almost) the same genome, these cells have different functions and are highly specialized.
 A typical eukaryotic (animal) cell is illustrated in Figure 1.3.
 The most prominent characteristic that distinguishes eukaryotic cells from prokaryotes is its compartmentalization.
-The main membrane-bound organelles of animal cells are the nucleus, the endoplasmic reticulum (ER), the Golgi apparatus, the mitochondrion, the lysosome, and the peroxisome.
+The main membrane-bound organelles of animal cells are the nucleus, the ER, the Golgi apparatus, the mitochondrion, the lysosome, and the peroxisome.
 Each of these organelles contains a specific set of proteins that fulfill a specific function.
 These organelles are embedded in a gelatinous fluid called the cytosol.